dneff/ts2019-challenges/docs/content/secrets/challenge3.md

   ```
     vault kv list /secret
   ```
+   *_Hint_*: vault kv secrets are stored in hierarchial paths, think unix files and directory

   4) Once you encounter a kv secret key use following command to see the value